Skip to content

 In this way you do not need to call in your auditor twice, just fill in the date for when you normally close your accounting year.

-You give your auditor access to the electronic auditor’s attestation by filling in the auditor’s CVR or VAT number, name, and email by the menu ‘Attestations and statements’ – and then press send.
+You give your auditor access to the electronic auditor’s attestation by filling in the auditor’s CVR or VAT number, name, and email by the menu ‘Create and request auditor” – and then press “Request auditor”.
 When the auditor has accepted the job digitally, an access is established with a digital attestation based on the data reported to the producer register.
-See also guidance below.

 Why authentication of quantities?